cjcampbell/isocat/vignettes/isocat.md

 ```
 ## Clustering by similar origins

 To cluster individuals by similar origins, `isocat` relies on the titular function of the package `pvclust`.
-The input to this function is the simmilarity matrix (here, "simmatrix").
+The input to this function is the similarity matrix (here, "simmatrix").
 Distance measures and clustering methods are detailed in the `pvclust` package, so for more information on methods discussed here, see:

 ```r